CGCL-codes/Rattrap/README.md

 # 2. How to use

-We provide a detailed description of the [document](https://github.com/CGCL-codes/Rattrap/blob/master/docs/CAC.md) to you.
+We provide a detailed description of the [document](https://github.com/CGCL-codes/Rattrap/blob/master/docs/CAC.md) for you.
 This document describes how to set up and run Android OS in the ordinary Linux Containers.
 You can set up your own Android container according the documentation.

 # 3. How to cite